survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ## Inline Sourcemaps and Separate Sourcemaps

 Webpack can generate both inline sourcemaps included within bundles or separate sourcemap files.
 The former are useful during development due to better performance while the latter are handy for production usage as it will keep the bundle size small.
-In this case loading sourcemaps becomes optional.
+In this case, loading sourcemaps becomes optional.

-You may **not** want to generate a sourcemap for your production bundle as this makes it easy to inspect your application (depends on whether you want this or not, good for staging!).
+You may **not** want to generate a sourcemap for your production bundle as this makes it easy to inspect your application (it depends on whether you want this or not; it is good for staging).
 Simply skip the `devtool` field then or generate hidden variant.
 Skipping sourcemaps entirely also speeds up your build a notch as generating sourcemaps at the best quality can be a heavy operation.

 Hidden sourcemaps give trace information only.
 You can connect them with a monitoring service to get traces as the application crashes allowing you to fix the problematic situations.
 This isn't ideal, but it's better to know about possible problems than not.

 T> It is a good idea to study the documentation of the loaders you are using to see loader specific tips.
-For example, with TypeScript you may need to set a certain flag to make it to work as you expect.
+For example, with TypeScript, you may need to set a certain flag to make it work as you expect.

 ## Enabling Sourcemaps

 Webpack provides two ways to enable sourcemaps.
 There's a shortcut field known as `devtool`.
-There's also a plugin that gives exposes more options to tweak.
+There's also a plugin that gives more options to tweak.
 We'll discuss the plugin briefly at the end of this chapter.

 To get started, we can wrap the basic idea within a configuration part.
 You can convert this to use the plugin later if you want: